inductiva/inductiva/tutorials/simulators/OpenFOAM.md

 ### Conclusion

-Running the simulation on a high-performance machine on the cloud can significantly reduce the time it takes to complete the simulation.
-If you need to scale up or down, you can easly do so by changing the machine to a more or less powerful one.
+Running your simulation on a high-performance cloud machine can significantly reduce the time it takes to complete the simulation.
+If you need to scale up or down, you can easily adjust by selecting a more or less powerful machine to match your needs.

 Happy simulations!

 ## Set Commands Manually

-In order to give you more flexibility, you can set the commands to run manually, one by one.
-This is useful because it gives you more control over the simulation.
+For greater flexibility, you can manually set and run commands one by one, giving you complete control over your simulation.

 If you decide to set your commands manually, here is an example: